TreyThomas93/TOS-Auto-Export/README.md

 10. This process will continue until it reaches the final symbol in the watchlist.

-11. Upon completion, an alert will sound letting you know when the program is finished.
+11. Upon completion, an alert will sound letting you know that the program has finished.
 That way you can be away from your computer and you will hear when it's complete.

 ### What if theres an error?